Eloy Jiménez Player Props: White Sox vs. Angels

-On Tuesday, Eloy Jimenez (.700 slugging percentage in past 10 games, including three home runs) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 8:10 PM ET.
+On Wednesday, Eloy Jimenez (.737 slugging percentage in past 10 games, including three home runs) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Jaime Barria.
+First pitch is at 2:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Angels.
+In his last game he had a one-hit performance (1-for-3) against the Angels.

 Eloy Jiménez Game Info & Props vs. the Angels